alexisbellido/email-template/README.rst

 As this a very simple application I haven't spent much time building a more reusable CSS structure and I'm just importing a CSS file for each React component.
 For a bigger application I'd a more manageable approach.

+As the templates are simple, just variable replacement, and Jinja and Handlebars use the same approach, {{variable}} placeholders, I am using Handlebars to run a preview on the frontend to avoid a call to the API.

 TODO
 ---------------------------------------------